dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 message human-friendly.

-In the matcher definition body, you can write `foo_type` to reference the type of a parameter named `foo`.
+In the matcher definition body, you can write `foo_type` to reference the type of m_a parameter named `foo`.
 For example, in the body of `MATCHER_P(HasAbsoluteValue, value)` above, you can write `value_type` to refer to the type of `value`.